TartanLlama/staging.tartanllama.xyz/src/data/blog/_2021/abbreviated-function-templates.md

 void give_head_scratches (Animal const& the_animal);
 ```

 This is quite verbose and repetitive.
-Ideally we’d be able to use the concept name directly in the function parameter list like this:
+Ideally we'd be able to use the concept name directly in the function parameter list like this:

 ```cpp
 void give_head_scratches (animal const& the_animal);
 ```

-However, this syntax was rejected from standardization, because you can’t tell whether this is a function template or a regular function without knowing whether `animal` is a type or a concept.
+However, this syntax was rejected from standardization, because you can't tell whether this is a function template or a regular function without knowing whether `animal` is a type or a concept.

 Fortunately, a version of this syntax was included in C++20 which uses the `auto` keyword again: